One Pot Rustic German Goulash Recipe

 Hungarian paprika

-Also known as hot paprika, is made with dried, ground peppers and provides a spicy kick to many dishes.
+Also known as hot paprika, it is made with dried ground peppers and provides a spicy kick to many dishes.
 I use this paprika for the German goulash.

 Sweet paprika

-Sweet paprika is made from sweet dried peppers and adds color, but little heat to finished dishes.
-This is the type of paprika you want for adding a hint of color without changing the flavor profile of a dish.
+Sweet paprika is made from sweet dried peppers and adds color but little heat to finished dishes.
+This is the type of paprika you want to add a hint of color without changing the flavor profile of a dish.
 (Think the garnish on deviled eggs or a scoop of cottage cheese).

 Smoked paprika

-Smoked paprika (aka pimento or Spanish paprika) is made from peppers that are smoked over wood fires.
+Smoked paprika (pimento or Spanish paprika) is made from peppers smoked over wood fires.
 They add a definitive rich smokiness to many dishes.
 True pimenton is made according to very strict, regulated standards.

 Pro Tips: